karolinavor/bachelors-thesis/README.md

 ## Run project

 Open .sln file in Rider/Visual Studio and click run button to start application.
-Application will automatically download frontend and backend packeges and then it will open in browser on port 44424.
+Application will automatically download frontend and backend packages and then it will open in browser on port 44424.